dysxelia/cypress_training/README.md

 3) Install latest v10 version of Node.js (recommended for NGA): <code>nvm install 10</code>
 4) Verify that Node.js is installed and the currently default version with: <code>node --version</code>.
 Then verify that you have npm as well, with: <code>npm --version</code>

+## Install node.js in Windows:
+Donwload and install from: https://nodejs.org/en/download/

 ## Install yarn in WSL / Linux
 1) Add the repository to your installation:
     <pre>